Family Housing Transfers

 |1-bedroom or 2-bedroom||you meet no requirements for Level 1 or 2 but your family meets occupancy requirements for type available||subject to availability**||$200|

-** Couples may have only one child and qualify for a 1-bedroom apartment.
-Single parents may have up to two children and qualify for a 1-bedroom apartment.
+** Couples may have only one child to qualify for a 1-bedroom apartment.
+Single parents may have a maximum of two children to qualify for a 1-bedroom apartment.